jrfnl/clearPHP/rules/no-useless-return.md

 }

 ```

 It is recommended to omit return in those methods, unless for short circuiting it.

 ## Rule Details

-This rule is aimed at avoiding use of `return` in methods that doesn't need it.
+This rule is aimed at avoiding the use of `return` in methods that don't need it.
 Here is the list :

 * `__construct()`
 * `__destruct()`